Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 ## Must haves:
 - The app will randomly draw out at least 3 cards from the deck.

+- Seperate pages from for each section of the app.

 - At total of 78 cards.
 	- Each card has its own fragment for a prediction
 	- 22 Major Arcana